 Click on a plus (+) sign at the top left corner to create an organization.
 The organization is the name of your company and you can select a free plan as shown in the screen recording below:-

 Notice that you are asked to enter your GitHub account password for you to complete the organization creation process.
 Team members can optionally be added at this step.

 After your organization is created, you will fill a small questionnaire, which is essential, and it allows GitHub to know your organization better.

-You are now ready to add a repository in your organization.
+You are now ready to add a repository to your organization.

 In your organization, you can create/add as many repositories as possible.

 Step 2: Create an empty repository